by Ian Khan | Jul 23, 2024 | Uncategorized

 Dr. Sandra Cauffman: Acting Director of the Earth Science Division at NASA, Cauffman’s leadership ensures the continuous observation of Earth’s land, atmosphere, and oceans, helping understand the planet’s intricate systems and changes.

 Dr. Katharine Hayhoe: A renowned climate scientist, Hayhoe focuses on developing high-resolution climate projections.
-She actively communicates climate change through various media outlets and been named of TIME's 100 most influential people for her in atmospheric science.
+She actively communicates climate change through various media outlets and has been named one of TIME’s 100 most influential people for her work in atmospheric science.

 Dr. V. “Ram” Ramanathan: At the Scripps Institution of Oceanography, Ramanathan has been groundbreaking in discovering the greenhouse effect of halocarbons.
 He’s been instrumental in researching atmospheric brown clouds and their impact on climate.

-Dr. Gavin Schmidt: As the Director of NASA's Goddard Institute for Studies, Schmidt's work encompasses the use of climate models to understand past, present, and climate change, critical contributions to understanding of atmospheric dynamics.
+Dr. Gavin Schmidt: As the Director of NASA’s Goddard Institute for Space Studies, Schmidt’s work encompasses the use of climate models to understand past, present, and future climate change, making critical contributions to our understanding of atmospheric dynamics.

 Prof. Veerabhadran Ramanathan: Recognized for his research in cloud-climate feedback, greenhouse effects, and the atmospheric effect of aerosols, he has pioneered the study of the global warming potential of short-lived climate pollutants.